ankitkumarbhanglwanh-arch/01_Project/README.md

 # 01_Project
-This is a calculattion code, this give you solutions with performing arthmatic oprations.
+This is a calculation code, this gives you solutions with performing arthmatic oprations.